Monitoring the state of a OpenSearch cluster and hosts

 - In the management console

-, go to the folder page and select Managed Service for OpenSearch. - Click the cluster name and select the
+, go to the folder page and select Managed Service for OpenSearch. - Click the name of the cluster you need and select the

 Hosts tab. - Select the Monitoring tab.